ibm-cloud-docs/discovery-data/schema.md

 ### Changing the Contracts enrichment
 {: #changing-enrichment}

 Unless you specify the `Invoices` or `Purchase orders` enrichment, Discovery for Content Intelligence processes all collections with the `Contracts` enrichment.
-But you can specify a different enrichment, other than the `Contracts` enrichment.
 {: shortdesc}

-To specify a different enrichment other than the `Contracts` enrichment, complete the following steps:
+To specify a different enrichment other than `Contracts`, complete the following steps:

 1. After you create a collection in the {{site.data.keyword.discovery-data_short}} tooling, select it on the **Projects** page.
 1. On the **Improve and customize** page, select **I want to...** **=>** **Extract meaning**.